activist, and author Keith McHenry

 for over 35 years.
 Keith was arrested "for making a political

 statement" by sharing vegan meals in San Francisco, spent a total two years in jail and faced 25

 years to life in prison.
-He has written two books including "Hungry for Peace
+He has written three books including "Hungry for Peace

 Keith lives with his partner and fellow Food Not Bombs